afair/girders.org/source/_posts/2012-09-29-scaling-postgresql-with-pgpool-and-pgbouncer.markdown

 so it conserves resources and can be more efficient.
 It can cache connections to different databases, servers, or clusters (with Pgpool).

-In PgBouncer, you configure the pgbouncer as a postgresql connector.
+In PgBouncer, you configure pgbouncer as a postgresql connector.
 It maps the dbnames you connect to locally into real databases that can live on multiple hosts thoughout your system.